pinpoint-apm/pinpoint/ISSUE_TEMPLATE.md

 <!--
     If you're reporting a bug or seeking help because something is not working, please fill out below.
-    For all else, feel free to delete everything and post away your issue!
+    For all else, feel free to DELETE everything and post away your issue!
 -->

 #### Description